1998 New York Yankees season

 The 1998 season was the 96th season played by the New York Yankees.
 Widely regarded as one of the greatest teams in baseball history, the Yankees finished with a franchise record regular-season standing of 114–48.
 These Yankees set an American League record for wins in a season, a record that would stand until 2001, when the Seattle Mariners won 116 games in the regular season against 46 losses.
 It also saw Yankee David Wells pitch the 15th perfect game in baseball history.
 The Yankees played at Yankee Stadium, in which they celebrated the stadium's 75th anniversary.
 Joe Torre managed the team.
+Two games were postponed against the Anaheim Angels on April 13 and 14 after the collapse of a 500 pound support beam.
+The third game of the series was rescheduled for Shea Stadium on April 15th.
+Later that season a 3-game series against the Angels was expanded to a 5-game series, including a double-header.

 In the postseason, they swept the Texas Rangers in the American League Division Series, won the American League pennant by beating the Cleveland Indians four games to two in the American League Championship Series, and swept the San Diego Padres to capture their 24th World Series.
 Including the playoffs, the 1998 Yankees won a total of 125 games against 50 losses, a Major League Baseball record.